cmatskas/aspnetcoreaadauth/README.md

 - Added a `TodoListController` and a `Todo` view, as well as a "Todo List" entry in the toolbar of the Web API.
 This is where most of the interesting code is
 - Updated the `SignOut()` method of the `AccountController` to clear the cache for the user when s/he signs-out.
 - Updated `AzureAdAuthenticationBuilderExtensions.cs` to request an authorization code, and redeem it, getting an access token to the Azure AD graph (https://graph.windows.com), so that the token cache contains a token for the user.
 This token will be used by the `TodoController` to request another token for the TodoListService

-This scenario is slightly different than the same scenario in ASP.NET (not Core).
-Note the following line in *AzureAdAuthenticationBuilderExtensions.cs*:

 ```csharp
 options.ResponseType = "id_token code";